ssy2306/tradEx_frontEnd/README.md

 Prisma ORM: Tradez utilizes Prisma, an open-source Object-Relational Mapping (ORM) tool, to interact with the database seamlessly.
 Prisma abstracts database operations and simplifies data management.

+### Database
-SQL Database: The backend integrates a SQL database to securely store user data and application information.
+SQL Database: The backend integrates a SQL database in Neon to securely store user data and application information.
 SQL databases are widely recognized for their structured data management and relational data capabilities.

+Pinecone Database: This encompassed designing and implementing strategies to effectively retrieve and utilize vector data from Pinecone, thereby enhancing the chatbot's responses and accuracy

-FrontEnd:
+### FrontEnd:
-APIs and Libraries
-Mention any external APIs or libraries you've used in your project.

 Coingecko API: Used to fetch cryptocurrency data.

 Material-UI: Used for styling and UI components.

 LOGIN: